wottreng/Linux-Mint-on-Lenovo-Legion-5/README.md

  * Read `setupBrightnessControlKeys.sh` for comments on how this works and how to remove key bindings if needed
  * run `brightnessControl.py -h` for help output and supported arguments
  * for TROUBLE SHOOTING or changes see `Keyboard` in App Menu ➡ `Shortcuts` ➡ `Custom Shortcuts`
  * Common issue with script is it finding the wrong device name.
-Run `brightnessControl.py -v` to see what device names its finding and you may need to set default in your key bindings like so: `brightnessControl.py -d DEV-NAME -c 5`
+Run `brightnessControl.py -v` to see what device names its finding and you may need to set default in your key bindings like so: `brightnessControl.py -d DEVICE-NAME -c 5`

  ## Realtek wifi 6 working with proper drivers:
  ⚠ NOTE: wifi driver is now included in Mint 20.3.
 If you still need drivers then look at older commits for manual install process ⚠